rlilac/wikipedia-flutter-tutorial/README.md

 # wikipedia_reader

-completing the flutter tutorial for wikipedia reader
+completing the flutter tutorial for wikipedia; it uses the wikipedia api to generate a random wikipedia article